hoss-java/sublime-plugins/README.md

 OBS!
 All files packed in a folder named **WhiteSpaces**

 ### Maven
+The idea for this plugin is to add some shortcuts and features to supports creating, running and etc. for Maven projects It also aims to work with both Maven hosted by containers and the host.

+#### The idea
+Add Maven items to menus (properly both Main and Context menus)
+1. Maven menu items are added if Maven is found/installed.
+It can be checked for both container base or host base.
+2. A Maven creation item can be added/enabled if the selected path/location is not a Maven folder.
+3. To check a folder is a Maven folder , `pom.xml` is checked
+4. If a selected path/location is a Maven project, some command such as run, build and run tests are added/enabled.

+#### Steps
+* Step 1 - Find the folder path right clicked on the side bar
+> * Find the root path of the side bar
+> * Find absolute path of the selected item on the side bar
+> * Find relative path of the selected item on the side bar
+* Step 2 - check a selected folder on the side bar is a Maven project folder/file
+> * A selected item is inside a Maven project if the current selected folder or one of upper level folders has a `pom.xml` stored in
+> * The upper level folders are scanned to find `pom.xml` up to the root folder inside of the side bar
+> * Perhaps a xml check for `pom.xml` is required

 OBS!
 All files packed in a folder named **Maven**